 Paraffin is an excellent penetrating oil.
 Deck stains containing paraffin oil penetrate deep into all wood types.
 It conditions the wood while preventing UV fading and water damage.

 Paraffin oil penetrates so well that it is recommended for newer wood decks.
 The newer the wood the denser it is.
 Some deck stains will not penetrate the newer dense wood and will remain on top of the surface.
 Paraffin deck stains are able to penetrate newer more dense wood for optimal absorption and outstanding protection.

 Paraffin oils are user-friendly and easy to apply.
 Paraffin oil wood stains are an excellent choice for the DIY project.
 They apply very easily with little to no overlap marks and with little back brushing due to the superb absorption rate.

 The paraffin deck stains also maintain fairly easily.
 They won’t peel or flake off like some stains.
 They simply fade over time and can be easily removed with a deck stain stripper before a new coat is applied.

 Another great advantage of the paraffin type oil stains is that they are more natural looking.
 They penetrate so well that they actually enhance the beauty of the wood as opposed to covering it up or hiding it.

 Cons of Paraffin Deck Stains

-One of the downsides to paraffin oil wood stain is the strong odor.
+One of the downsides to paraffin oil wood stain is a strong odor.
 You will definitely notice a stronger odor with paraffin stains than some other stains.
 But once the stain cures the smell does go away.